 • IP addresses.
 Your IP Address is a number that is automatically assigned to the device that you are using by your Internet Service Provider.

-Most information that we hold about you will usually be stored electronically.
+Most of the information that we hold about you will usually be stored electronically.
 We may store some of your information in secure data centres that are located in Australia or in other secure data centres of our contracted service providers (including cloud storage providers), that may be located outside Australia.
 We may also store some information that we hold about you securely in paper files or other hardcopy formats.

 Use of Cookies